Homemade Soft Pretzels

 Instructions

-2. In another bowl that you’ve measured the 3 cups of flour into, now whisk in 1 teaspoon of kosher salt.
-Using the dough hook on your electric mixer, mixing on medium speed, begin to add the flour mixture to the yeast mixture, 1/2 cup at a time until a smooth, elastic dough forms.
-Mix on medium speed for about 5-6 minutes.
-Take dough out of bowl, and knead several times on a lightly floured surface, until dough becomes smooth and elastic.
+2. In another bowl, whisk the flour with the kosher salt.
+Using the dough hook on your electric mixer on medium speed, begin to add the flour mixture to the yeast mixture, 1/2 cup at a time, until a smooth, elastic dough forms.
+Mix on medium speed for about 5–6 minutes.
+Turn the dough out and knead a few times on a lightly floured surface until smooth and elastic.

-3. Place the dough into a well oiled bowl, and turn the dough along the sides of the bowl to coat it in the oil.
-Cover the container with plastic wrap and let the dough rise for about an hour until it has doubled in size.
-When dough has risen, punch the dough down to release any air bubbles, cover and let rest for 5 minutes.
+3. Place the dough in a well-oiled bowl and turn to coat.
+Cover with plastic wrap and let rise for about 1 hour, until doubled in size.
+Punch the dough down to release air bubbles, cover, and let rest 5 minutes.

-4. Preheat the oven to 425 degrees F. Cut the dough into 8 equal portions.
-Work with one portion at a time, and keep the others covered with plastic wrap to avoid them drying out.
-Roll each portion into a 20? rope, with the ends tapered.
-Twist the rope into the traditional pretzel shape.
+4. Preheat the oven to 425°F (220°C).
+Cut the dough into 8 equal portions.
+Working one at a time (keep the others covered), roll each portion into a 20-inch rope with tapered ends.
+Twist into the traditional pretzel shape.
+Place on a parchment-lined baking sheet sprayed with cooking spray.
+Cover and chill in the fridge for 10 minutes.

-6. Fill a dutch oven or stock pot with water and bring to a simmering boil.
-Slowly add the 1/2 cup of baking soda and reduce the water to a simmer.
-Gently lower one pretzel at a time into the water for about 45 seconds.
-Gently remove the pretzel from the water, and place on a sprayed, wire cooling rack.
+5. Fill a large pot or Dutch oven with water and bring to a simmer.
+Slowly add the baking soda and reduce to a gentle simmer.
+Gently lower one pretzel at a time into the water for 45 seconds.
+Remove and place on a sprayed wire rack.

 Notes